 Turner Prize 2017

 Established in 1984, the Turner Prize is awarded to a British artist for an outstanding exhibition of their work in the twelve months preceding the April of that year.
-This year’s Turner Prize shortlist (in alphabetical order) is Hurvin Anderson, Andrea Büttner, Lubaina Himid and Rosalind Nashashibi.
+The Turner Prize shortlist (in alphabetical order) was Hurvin Anderson, Andrea Büttner, Lubaina Himid and Rosalind Nashashibi.
 Previous winners include Assemble, Gillian Wearing, and Jeremy Deller.
 Every other year, the prize leaves Tate Britain to be presented at a venue outside London.
 In 2013 the prize was held at Ebrington in Derry, in 2015 at the Tramway in Glasgow and this year it is being held at the Ferens Art Gallery in Hull, as part of the Hull2017 UK City of Culture.
 Since 2016, the Turner Prize exhibition itself is judged as part of the award.

 The Ferens Art Gallery is a Grade 2 listed Neoclassical landmark building opened in 1927 and funded by local industrialist and MP Thomas Ferens.
 The original building comprised a central axis of arrival hall and octagonal Central Court surrounded by a ring of seven handsome top-lit galleries.
 The gallery’s impressive permanent collection is housed in the original building which was more than doubled in size in the 1990s to provide temporary exhibitions spaces, education facilities, and a café.
 A key early decision taken by the curators was that the Turner Prize exhibition should not be confined to the peripheral temporary exhibition spaces but become central to a visitor’s experience the Ferens.
 This required the temporary removal of some of the permanent collection to make way for a new organization of the plan and sequencing of spaces.